isomerpages/stb-hlb/_application-guidelines/change-of-hotel-keeper.md

 <h3><strong>Approval Process</strong></h3>
 <ol start="3">
 <li>
-<p>You will be informed via e-mail if your application has been processed.
+<p>You will be informed via e-mail if your application has been successfully
-Payment is required before the hotel is issued with a Hotel-Keeper's Licence.</p>
+processed.
+Payment is required to receive approval for your application and obtain your Hotel-Keeper's Licence.</p>
 </li>
 <li>
-<p>After payment is verified and the application has been approved, you will
+<p>Please note that with effect from 1 January 2025, it is not a requirement
-receive the Licence via GoBusiness Licensing.
-Please note that with effect from 1 January 2025, it is not a requirement under the Hotels Licensing Regulations for hotels to display the Licence.</p>
+under the Hotels Licensing Regulations for hotels to display the Licence.</p>
 </li>
 <li>
 <p>The Hotels Licensing Board reserves the right to prescribe additional